CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 -------

 By default, the SNP Pipeline generates the following output files.
-If you need more control over the output, you can run the pipeline one step at a time.
+If you need more control over the output, you can run the pipeline one step at a time (not recommended).
 See :ref:`step-by-step-workflows`.

 * ``snplist.txt`` : contains a list of the high-confidence SNP positions